 - 1 ripe avocado sliced

-- 1 big carrot cut in strips
+- 1 big carrot cut into strips

 - 2 tablespoons toasted sesame seeds

 - Place the rice and water in a saucepan and bring to boil.
 Lower the temperature to the lowest setting, put the lid of the saucepan and cook until all the water drains.

 - Remove the pot from the heat, with the lid still on and let it stand for about 15 min.

 - Remove the rice from the pot and spoon it into a flat tray to cool completely.